AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Details of Training Data

-\textbf{Alignment in Vision Foundation Models.} As vision foundation models advance rapidly~\cite{CLIP, oquab2023dinov2, siglip, kirillov2023segment}, pretrained on language-image pairs, they serve as the visual encoders for large vision-language models.
+As vision foundation models advance rapidly~\cite{CLIP, zhang2025chainv, zhangsparsevlm, siglip, zhang2026freekd+, kirillov2023segment}, pretrained on language-image pairs, they serve as the visual encoders for large vision-language models.
 A representative model is CLIP~\cite{CLIP}, $g_{\text{CLIP}}(.)$, which consists of a vision encoder and a text encoder, mapping the image and text prompt into the aligned latent space.
 Therefore, we can directly obtain the similarity $\mS$ between vision modality $\mI$ and text modality feature $\mT$ with $\mS = g_{\text{CLIP}}(\mI, \mT)$.

-\textbf{Attention Visual Prompts.} Inspired by the idea that text-image attention (or similarity ) $\mS$ can be visualized as visual prompts for LVLMs~\cite{api, lin2024training}, where similarity heatmaps overlaid on the image highlight key regions requiring greater attention for prompt-based reasoning.
+Inspired by the idea that text-image attention (or similarity ) $\mS$ can be visualized as visual prompts for LVLMs~\cite{api, lin2024training}, where similarity heatmaps overlaid on the image highlight key regions requiring greater attention for prompt-based reasoning.
 In this work, we adopt a fine-grained similarity visualization manner in API~\cite{api}, with the $l$-th layer similarity $\mS^{l}$ defined as follows:

-where $L$ denotes the number of transformer layers, $\sigma$ is the projection layer with a fully-connected layer and normalization operation, and MSA stands for multi-head self-attention structure. $\mZ^l$ is input vision tokens for the $l$-th layer, while $[\mZ]_{\text{cls}}$ indicates the class token in the token sequence $\mZ$.
+where $L$ denotes the number of transformer layers, $\sigma$ is the projection layer with a fully-connected layer and normalization operation, and MSA stands for multi-head self-attention structure. $\mZ^l$ is input vision tokens for the $l$-th layer, while $[\mZ]_{\text{cls}}$ indicates the class token in sequence $\mZ$.